HarryPaniccc/DnD/World of Helodaria/King Sirkon.md

 During this time [[Desseran]] was under [[Thay|Thayan]] control. #TODO

 Afterwards he would grow to corrupt the leadership of [[Thay]] to his control, promising the gift of eternal life to those who pledged themselves to his service.
+### Objectives

+- Turn Artorius into the next great Demon King using the Heart of the Abyss so that he can rule
 # Statblock